jc141x/jc141-bash/setup/readme.md

 bash /Path/to/Game/start.{n/e-w/n-w}.sh
 ```

-Available environment variables: (all environment variables need to be added before the bash command, or they are not taken into effect)
+Available environment variables: (environment variables need to be added before the bash command or they are not taken into effect)
 ```
 CACHEPERCENT=15 - Percentage of total hardware RAM to be used by dwarfs as cache.
 Higher means better smoothness.